awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 configure
 =========

 The :code:`awsmobile configure` shows existing keys and allows them to be changed if already set.
 If keys aren’t set, deep links the user to the IAM console to create keys and then prompts for the access key and secret key.
 There are two possible usages of this command.
-Based on the argument selected, this command can be used to set or change the aws account settings OR the project settings.
+Based on the argument selected, this command can be used to set or change the AWS account settings OR the project settings.

 .. code-block:: bash

     awsmobile configure [aws|project]

 #.
-Configuring the aws account settings using the :code:`aws` argument.
+Configuring the AWS account settings using the :code:`aws` argument.
 This is the default argument for this command

    .. code-block:: bash